Unit 3: Advanced Topics & Disease Prevention¶

 "Supplements are nice-to-have, not need-to-have..."

-- The fundamentals deliver the biggest returns
+- The fundamentals deliver the biggest returns, so that’s the first place to invest effort

-Why this conversation is hard (and why it matters)
+Why this conversation is hard (and why it matters)¶

-Avoiding supplement anxiety
+Avoiding supplement anxiety¶

 Your job is to provide relief:

-What podcasts say versus what research shows
+What podcasts say versus what research shows¶

 This table summarizes common claims versus actual evidence for several popular supplements:

-Supplement What podcasts often claim What research actually shows Evidence Level
+| Supplement | What podcasts often claim | What research actually shows | Evidence Level |

-NMN/NR "Reverses aging" Raises NAD+ levels; clinical benefits inconsistent; no longevity data Preliminary
+| NMN/NR | "Reverses aging" | Raises NAD+ levels; clinical benefits inconsistent; no longevity data | Preliminary |

-Berberine "Natural metformin" Improves blood sugar markers in diabetics; no outcomes data Preliminary-Moderate
+| Berberine | "Natural metformin" | Improves blood sugar markers in diabetics; no outcomes data | Preliminary-Moderate |

-Vitamin D "Prevents everything" Modest mortality benefit (~5%); no CV benefit; helps if deficient Moderate
+| Vitamin D | "Prevents everything" | Modest mortality benefit (~5%); no CV benefit; helps if deficient | Moderate |

-Omega-3 "Essential for everyone" Modest CV benefit; increases atrial fibrillation risk; dose matters Moderate
+| Omega-3 | "Essential for everyone" | Modest CV benefit; increases atrial fibrillation risk; dose matters | Moderate |

-Multivitamins "Insurance policy" No mortality benefit in large trials; may slightly reduce cancer incidence Weak
+| Multivitamins | "Insurance policy" | No mortality benefit in large trials; may slightly reduce cancer incidence | Weak |

-Antioxidants "Fight aging" No benefit; beta-carotene and vitamin E may increase mortality Weak-Harmful
+| Antioxidants | "Fight aging" | No benefit; beta-carotene and vitamin E may increase mortality | Weak-Harmful |

-Creatine "Just for bodybuilders" Strong muscle evidence; emerging cognitive benefits in elderly Strong (muscle)
+| Creatine | "Just for bodybuilders" | Strong muscle evidence; emerging cognitive benefits in elderly | Strong (muscle) |

-Deep Health integration
+Deep Health integration¶

 Supplements intersect with multiple Deep Health dimensions, and not always in the ways you'd expect.

 Mental: This one often gets overlooked.
-Supplement culture can create genuine anxiety.
-The fear of "missing out."
-The complexity of conflicting information.
-The expense of stacking multiple products.
-Some clients develop what we might call "orthosupplementation": an unhealthy fixation on taking the "right" supplements that paradoxically increases stress.
-(Sound familiar?
-It's similar to orthorexia, but for pills.)
-You can help reduce this anxiety by providing perspective: no supplement is essential for most people.
+Supplement culture can create genuine anxiety, fueled by the fear of "missing out," the expense of stacking multiple products, and the whiplash of conflicting information.
+Some clients develop what we might call "orthosupplementation": an unhealthy fixation on taking the "right" supplements that paradoxically increases stress, similar to orthorexia but focused on pills.
+You can help reduce this anxiety by offering perspective: no supplement is essential for most people.

-Common supplement myths
+Common supplement myths¶

-Myth: "If some is good, more is better"
+Myth: "If some is good, more is better"¶

-Myth: "Natural means safe"
+Myth: "Natural means safe"¶

-Myth: "Supplements can replace a poor diet"
+Myth: "Supplements can replace a poor diet"¶

-No. Full stop.
+No, full stop.
 No amount of supplements compensates for a diet of ultra-processed foods.
 Whole foods contain fiber, phytonutrients, and nutrient combinations that supplements simply can't replicate.
 Supplements are, at best, a complement to good nutrition, never a replacement.

-Myth: "My favorite health influencer takes these, so they must work"
+Myth: "My favorite health influencer takes these, so they must work"¶

-Myth: "Expensive supplements are better"
+Myth: "Expensive supplements are better"¶

-Coaching in practice: Helping clients evaluate supplement claims
+Coaching in practice: Helping clients evaluate supplement claims¶

 When a client comes to you excited about a supplement claim they've heard, you can turn it into a chance to think things through together.